bcgov/digital-trust-toolkit/docs/governance/business/digital-business-card-v1.md

   </tr>
   <tr>
     <th>Description</th>
-    <td>The operating name the sole proprietorship has registered for itself with BC Registries.<br></br>In future, when credentials may be issued for other types of businesses,  this may also be the operating name of a general partnership or the legal name of an incorporated company, a society, or a cooperative association.</td>
+    <td>The operating name the business has registered for itself with BC Registries.<br></br>In future this may also be the operating name of a general partnership or the legal name of an incorporated company, a society, or a cooperative association.</td>
   </tr>
   <tr>
     <th>Source</th>